architect/arc.codes/src/views/docs/en/reference/runtime/node.md

 description: Node runtime helpers
 ---

-Architect runtime helpers are optional but they do make working with CloudFormation provisioned resources much nicer.
-CloudFormation resources are generated and as such have names more friendly for machines than people.
-Other frameworks leave resource discovery up to userland which leads to ad hoc implementations becoming a frequent bug vector.
+Architect runtime helpers are optional but they do make working with CloudFormation provisioned resources nicer.
+CloudFormation resources are generated with names more friendly for machines than people.
+Other frameworks leave resource discovery up to end users which leads to ad hoc implementations becoming a frequent bug vector.
 Architect treats runtime discovery as a first class concern.

-Amazon Resource Names (ARNs) are available to be discovered at runtime through SSM parameters.
+> Amazon Resource Names (ARNs) are available at runtime to all Lambda functions defined in the same `app.arc`.
 Things such as DynamoDB tables, SNS topics, SQS queues, API Gateway endpoints, and S3 static bucket ARNs are baked into `@architect/functions` so your runtime program logic interacts with resources using people friendly and readable names defined in the `app.arc` file.

 ## Setup